-Column (I)

-Column (II)

-- (a) Fixation of standards - (i) Actual work done - (b) Measurement of performance (ii) Comparison of actual performance with the standards. - (c) Appraisal of performance - (iii) Establishing the desired level of performance. - (d) Determination of reasons for (iv) Efforts to make the actual performance deviation confirm to the standards. - (e) Taking corrective action - (v) Why is there a difference between actual performance and standard performance. - Following is the sequence of events in Gopal's readymade dress factory during the month of April 2014.
-Arrange them in proper order keeping in mind the process of control. - (a) Gopal fixed a target of 500 shirts for the month of April 2014. - (b) Gopal changed defective machines and also the incompetent workers. - (c) On 30 April 2014 Gopal found only 400 shirts could be prepared. - (d) Gopal was upset to see the output as it was 100 shirts less than the target set for the month. - (e) Gopal found some machines were giving trouble and also some incompetent workers wasting their own and other's time.
+Column (I) Column (II) (a) Fixation of standards (i) Actual work done (b) Measurement of performance (ii) Comparison of actual performance with the standard. (c) Appraisal of performance (iii) Establishing the desired level of performance. (d) Determination of reasons for (iv) Effort to make the actual performance deviation conform to the standards. (e) Taking corrective action (v) Why is there a difference between actual and standard.

+- 2. Following is the sequence of events in Gopal's readymade dress factory during the month of April.
+Arrange them in proper order keeping in mind the process of control. - (a) Gopal fixed a target of 500 shirts for the month of April. - (b) Gopal changed defective machines and also the incompetent workers. - (c) On 30 April Gopal found only 400 shirts could be prepared. - (d) Gopal was upset to see the output as it was 100 shirts less than the target set for the month. - (e) Gopal found some machines were giving trouble and also some incompetent workers wasting their own and other's time.